solita/solita.github.com/_posts/2022-11-01-testing-primer-dev-academy.md

 ## Testing UI
 Last some thoughts about testing the UI.
 There exist few options.
 First E2E tests could be made with [Cypress](https://www.cypress.io/), [Selenium](https://www.selenium.dev/), [Playwright](https://playwright.dev/), or other browser automation software.
 These kinds of tests need somehow handle the persistence pre-population where one option is to use the UI to add data and then use that same UI to read.
 Unfortunately, E2E tests are very easy to break simply by changing the UI.
 They are also the slowest type of tests.

 Another option is to test the UI in isolation.
 [React testing library](https://testing-library.com/docs/react-testing-library/intro/) is a good choice for React users.
+Other frameworks have their testing libraries, so there is no excuse not to test.
 With [Mock Service Worker](https://mswjs.io/) it is possible to make quite fast UI tests with mocked backend.

-Whether Cypress or React testing library is used, it is very preferred to make tests use the UI by finding elements - like buttons - via roles not via data-id or something else hard coded that would make the test fail if the button does not have the required role.
+Whether Cypress or any other library is used, it is very preferred to make tests use the UI by finding elements - like buttons - via roles not via data-id or something else hard coded that would make the test fail if the button does not have the required role.
 Another advantage of using the roles is that the UI is more accessible for screen readers for visually impaired people.

 ## Structuring the code to make it easier to test
 Some advice may be given on how the code can be made easier to test.
 One thing is to separate the code that does side effects from the code that does not.
 Side effectless code that output is fully based on its inputs is idempotent.
 That means that tests with the same input run always with similar results.
 If the results of the function are based somehow on the time then the time can be given as a parameter instead of determining the time inside of the function.